helen-mckay/helenmckaydev/index.md

 # I'm Helen McKay.

-I'm a web developer with a deep love of JavaScript, the Jamstack, and finite state machines.
+I'm a web developer with a deep love of JavaScript, the Jamstack, finite state machines, and Houston, TX.
 Graduating from the University of Houston in December 2023 with a Bachelor's in Computer Science and minor in Mathematics.

-I've been making websites for almost 10 years, now.
-Nowadays, I make a lot of web apps, mostly about my home city of Houston, Texas.

 ## I've worked with...
 - HTML5